clementpeihengtan/clement-tph/README.md

 Jekyll themed website by Clement
 ========
-This is the github page repository that hold [my Jekyll site](http://clementpeihengtan.github.io/clement-tph).
+This is the github page repository that holds [my Jekyll site](http://clementpeihengtan.github.io/clement-tph).
 This is personal blog about my thoughts and experience about coding.

 Feel free to check out my other website, [clementpeihengtan.github.io](http://clementpeihengtan.github.io).